AN0301315/BPP_L6_BSc_M5/docs/README.md

 #### My Bio
-![Stickperson Me](/docs/assets/images/Stickperson.jfif "Stickperson representing Me") This GitHub page has been created for educational purposes only as required by the summative assessment for my studies of ‘Data Science Professional Practice’.
+![Stickperson Me](/docs/assets/images/Stickperson.jfif "Stickperson representing Me") This GitHub page has been created for educational purposes only as required by the summative assessment for my studies of ‘Data Science Professional Practice’.<br>
 To protect my privacy, I will stay anonymous.

 <img src="/docs/assets/images/Stickperson.jfif">